usepat/soniccontrol/README.md

 pip install git+https://github.com/usepat/soniccontrol@v2.3.0-beta
 ```
 Replace v2.3.0-beta with the tag of the release you want to install.
-Here you can find a list of all the releases
+Here you can find a list of all the [Releases](https://github.com/usepat/soniccontrol/releases)

 #### Option 2: Install the Latest Release on Windows

-To always install the latest release, use the following three commands in **Windows Command Prompt**:
+To always install the latest release, use the following three commands inside the virtual environment:

 ```batch
 for /f "tokens=2 delims=:" %i in ('curl -s https://api.github.com/repos/usepat/soniccontrol/releases/latest ^| findstr /i "tag_name"') do @set TAG=%i